Skip to Content

 Instructions

-1. Preheat the oven to 350° and grease a 9 x 5 inch loaf pan.
+• Preheat the oven to 350° and grease a 9 x 5 inch loaf pan (see notes).

-2. In a large bowl, whisk the dry ingredients together
+• In a large bowl, whisk the dry ingredients together (flour, cinnamon, baking powder, baking soda, and salt).

-3. In a medium bowl, whisk the wet ingredients together.
-Use a large spatula to gently fold the dry mixture into the wet ingredients until they are just combined.
+• In a medium bowl mash the bananas very well.
+Add the sugar, oil, eggs, and vanilla extract.
+Whisk until well combined.
+Use a large spatula to fold the dry mixture into the wet ingredients until they are just combined.

-4. Combine the walnuts and pecans then fold half of the chopped nuts into the batter then pour the batter into the prepared loaf pan and top with the remaining chopped nuts.
+• Combine the walnuts and pecans then fold two thirds of the chopped nuts into the batter.
+Pour the batter into the prepared loaf pan and top with the remaining chopped nuts.

 Notes